 Marijuana in the Workplace

-September 2018 – What do employers have to consider regarding marijuana in the workplace?
+What do employers have to consider regarding marijuana in the workplace?
 Marijuana, pot, hash and or weed is still considered a controlled substance due to it being illegal under federal law.
+Now is a good time to review our state by state guide to marijuana laws and considerations for employers in regard to workplace drug testing.

 It is complicated and there are many questions to consider.